 I believe that effective marketing is not just about pretty visuals and paid ads, but connecting with the audience’s emotions is what makes a brand and business thrive.
 Of course, a pretty hefty budget and strategic marketing strategy play a big part, too.”

 This section is very straightforward.
 It chronologically lists your previous work experiences, including the position held, name of the company, duration of employment, and the corresponding description of your roles and responsibilities.
 It serves the same purpose as the “Work History” or “Job Experience” section in a CV or resumé.
-However, you can opt to make it more detailed or shorter.
+However, you can opt to make it more detailed or shorter on your Linkedin Profile.
 The important part is ensuring that you do not omit any vital details about your previous professional or work experience.

 Suppose you’re wondering where to place your internship program or any volunteer work that you have done.
 In that case, this is the section to put it, as internship counts as a professional experience, and volunteering is an experience in itself.
 Let’s face it; fresh graduates may face challenges in listing work experiences.
 Don’t worry; it doesn’t need to be lengthy, as long as you include relevant experiences related to your career path.